ankitrajlogin/Software-developer-topics/07_DBMS_NOTES/12_Normalization.md

 ### ✅ BCNF — Boyce-Codd Normal Form

 #### Rule of BCNF:
+1. Must be in 3NF
-For every functional dependency A → B:
+2. For every functional dependency A → B:
 👉 A must be a **superkey**.

+- **A superkey is any column or group of columns that can uniquely identify a row in a table.**

 #### Check FD in each table: